 Richard went on to play another seven seasons and finished his career with 544 goals.
 In the 60 years since his retirement, 30 players have passed his 544-goal mark, the first being Gordie Howe in 1963.

 Richard wasn’t the only member of the Canadiens to have big games on this date.
 On the same night Richard scored his first goal, Buddy O’ Connor was the offensive hero by scoring a goal and adding five assists.
 Four of those assists came in the third period to set a new NHL record.

-Elmer Lach, who was a member of the famed “Punch Line” with Richard, became the fifth player to score 200 goals as a member of the Canadiens on the same night of his linemate’s historic goal in 1952.
+Elmer Lach, a member of the famed “Punch Line” with Richard, became the fifth player to score 200 goals as a member of the Canadiens on the same night as his linemate’s historic goal in 1952.
 A total of 24 players have scored at least 200 goals in a Habs sweater, with the most recent being Max Pacioretty.

 On Nov.
 8, 1969, Jacques Lemaire scored his first career hat trick as the Canadiens’ 6-3 win over the visiting Toronto Maple Leafs.
 He went on to score seven regular-season hat tricks in Montreal and one in the postseason.